 George Warren Fuller, 1903, 35 years old

-June 15, 1934: Death of George Warren Fuller in New York City.
+December 21, 1868: Birth of George Warren Fuller in Franklin, Massachusetts.
 George Warren Fuller was, quite simply, the greatest sanitary engineer of his time, and his time was long—lasting from 1895 to 1934.
 In truth, we have not seen his like since.
 How did he reach the pinnacle of his field?
 What early influences led him on his path?
 There is a biography of Fuller on Wikipedia that I wrote which summarizes his life from a “neutral point of view.”
 The material below is taken in part from Chapter 7 of The Chlorine Revolution: Water Disinfection and the Fight To Save Lives.
 By design, it gives more of a personal flavor to his life.

 George Warren Fuller was born in Franklin, Massachusetts on December 21, 1868—ten years after the death of Dr. John Snow and ten years after the birth of Dr. John L. Leal.
 He was the son of George Newell Fuller and Harriet Martha Craig.
 There is not much known about his father who was simply described as a farmer.
 His father was born on the Fuller family property in Franklin, Massachusetts on November 22, 1819.